CJohnDesign/op/src/decks/FEN_EVE/audio/audio_script.md

 ---- Cover ----

 Hello, everyone!
-Thank you for joining today's session on the Everest Reinsurance Company Group Fixed Indemnity Insurance.
-We'll walk through the plan's flexible coverage for diverse healthcare needs.
+Thank you for joining today's session.
+We'll walk through the Everest Reinsurance Company Group Fixed Indemnity Insurance plan's features and benefits that empower your health with financial peace of mind.
 Let's get started!

 ---- Plan Overview ----

 Let's begin with an overview of the plan.

-The Everest Reinsurance Company Group Fixed Indemnity Insurance is designed for individuals and families.
-It offers healthcare coverage with a focus on affordability.

-The plan provides key benefits such as accessibility through the Multiplan Preferred Provider Organization, or PPO, Network.
-It includes fixed benefits for managing healthcare costs and offers supplemental support for existing insurance plans.

----- Core Plan Elements ----

-Now, let's delve into the core elements of the plan.

-Coverage areas include physician services, hospitalization, and virtual visits.
-These are essential components to ensure comprehensive healthcare access.

-The plan structure features tiered options, allowing for co-pays and visit limits that suit different needs.

-Eligibility is open to individuals and families, with a strong focus on affordability to make healthcare accessible to all.

----- Common Service Features ----

-Let's explore the common service features of this plan.

-Provider networks are accessible through the Multiplan PPO Network, ensuring you have a wide range of healthcare providers to choose from.

-The claims management process is designed for efficiency, with direct payment of benefits and a fast, simplified claims process.

-Support tools include wellness programs and advocacy services, providing additional resources to help you maintain a healthy lifestyle.

----- Plan Tiers Breakdown ----

-Let's break down the plan tiers, starting with Plan One Hundred.

-Physician services are covered at fifty dollars per visit, with a limit of three visits per year.
-Virtual visits are included in this benefit.

-Hospitalization is covered at one hundred dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered under this plan, but wellness tools are available with basic access.

-Advocacy support is limited, providing basic assistance to help you navigate your healthcare needs.

----- Plan 200 ----

-Now, let's look at Plan Two Hundred.

-Physician services remain at fifty dollars per visit, with a limit of three visits per year.
-Virtual visits are included.

-Hospitalization coverage increases to two hundred dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, and wellness tools are available with basic access.

-Advocacy support is limited, offering basic assistance.

----- Plan 200+ ----

-Next, we have Plan Two Hundred Plus.

-Physician services are covered at fifty dollars per visit, with a limit of three visits per year.
-Virtual visits are included.

-Hospitalization is covered at two hundred dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, and wellness tools are available with basic access.

-Advocacy support is limited, but additional benefits include surgery benefits for up to three days per year.

----- Plan 300 ----

-Let's move on to Plan Three Hundred.

-Physician services are covered at fifty dollars per visit, with a limit of three visits per year.
-Virtual visits are included.

-Hospitalization is covered at three hundred dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, and wellness tools are available with basic access.

-Advocacy support is limited, with additional benefits including surgery benefits for up to three days per year.

----- Plan 500 ----

-Now, let's discuss Plan Five Hundred.

-Physician services are covered at fifty dollars per visit, with a limit of five visits per year.
-Virtual visits are included.

-Hospitalization is covered at five hundred dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, but wellness tools are available with enhanced access.

-Advocacy support is moderate, providing more comprehensive assistance.
-Additional benefits include surgery benefits for up to three days per year.

----- Plan 750 ----

-Next, we have Plan Seven Hundred Fifty.

-Physician services are covered at fifty dollars per visit, with a limit of five visits per year.
-Virtual visits are included.

-Hospitalization is covered at seven hundred fifty dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, and wellness tools are available with enhanced access.

-Advocacy support is moderate, offering more comprehensive assistance.
-Additional benefits include surgery benefits for up to three days per year.

----- Plan 1000 ----

-Let's explore Plan One Thousand.

-Physician services are covered at seventy-five dollars per visit, with a limit of five visits per year.
-Virtual visits are included.

-Hospitalization is covered at one thousand dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, and wellness tools are available with enhanced access.

-Advocacy support is moderate, providing comprehensive assistance.
-Additional benefits include surgery benefits for up to three days per year.

----- Plan 1000+ ----

-Finally, let's discuss Plan One Thousand Plus.

-Physician services are covered at seventy-five dollars per visit, with a limit of five visits per year.
-Virtual visits are included.

-Hospitalization is covered at one thousand dollars per day for hospital confinement, with a maximum of thirty days per year.

-Prescriptions are not covered, and wellness tools are available with enhanced access.

-Advocacy support is moderate, offering comprehensive assistance.
-Additional benefits include surgery benefits for up to three days per year and a one thousand dollar hospital admission benefit.

----- Comparing the Plans ----

-Now, let's compare the plans.

-Hospital confinement benefits range from one hundred dollars to one thousand dollars per day, depending on the plan.

-Physician office visits are covered at fifty dollars or seventy-five dollars per visit, based on the plan tier.

-Surgery benefits are available for up to three days per year in select plans.

-The One Thousand Plus plan includes a one thousand dollar hospital admission benefit.

----- Limitations and Exclusions ----

-Let's review the limitations and exclusions.

-Exclusions include pre-existing conditions, cosmetic surgery, dental care, elective treatments, and extreme sports injuries.

-There is a twelve-month waiting period for pre-existing conditions, and specific benefit limits apply to each plan.

----- Key Takeaways and Action Steps ----

-Here are the key takeaways and action steps.
+This plan is designed for individuals and families, offering healthcare coverage with a focus on affordability.

+One of the key benefits is accessibility through the Multiplan Preferred Provider Organization, or PPO, Network.
+This network allows you to choose from a wide range of healthcare providers.

+Additionally, the plan provides financial benefits through direct benefit payments, which means you receive a set payment amount for covered services.

+The claims process is streamlined to ensure you receive your benefits quickly and efficiently.

+---- Key Features and Benefits ----

+Let's explore the key features and benefits of this plan.

+The plan covers a variety of areas including physician services, hospitalization, and virtual visits, ensuring comprehensive care.

+It is structured with tiered options, allowing you to choose the level of coverage that best suits your needs, with varying co-pays and visit limits.

+Eligibility is open to individuals and families, making it accessible to a wide audience.

+Confinement benefits include payments for hospital stays, while outpatient benefits cover physician visits and other services.

+---- Cost Management Tools ----

+Now, let's discuss the cost management tools available with this plan.

+The provider network benefits offer access to a wide range of healthcare providers through the Multiplan PPO Network, helping you manage costs effectively.

+The claims management system is designed to be fast and efficient, ensuring you receive your direct benefit payments promptly.

+Support tools and resources are available to help you navigate your healthcare options and make informed decisions.

+---- Provider Network Details ----

+Here's how the provider network works.

+The enrollment process is straightforward, allowing you to easily join the Multiplan PPO Network.

+Once enrolled, you have access to a wide range of providers, giving you flexibility in choosing your healthcare services.

+The payment process is simplified, with direct benefit payments made to you, reducing out-of-pocket expenses.

+---- Preventive Care and Wellness ----

+Let's talk about preventive care and wellness.

+The plan offers various wellness programs designed to support your health and well-being.

+Support services are available to assist you in maintaining a healthy lifestyle.

+You also have access to twenty-four-seven assistance options, ensuring help is always available when you need it.

+---- Telehealth Services ----

+Now, let's discuss telehealth services.

+The plan includes virtual visit options, allowing you to consult with healthcare providers remotely.

+A variety of services are available through telehealth, providing convenient access to care.

+You can access these services through multiple methods, ensuring flexibility and ease of use.

+---- Advocacy and Support Services ----

+Let's explore the advocacy and support services available.

+The plan offers personalized support services to help you navigate your healthcare options.

+Assistance programs are in place to provide guidance and support when you need it.

+Claims support is also available, ensuring you have help with the claims process.

+---- Plan Tier 1 (One of Two) ----

+Let's examine our first plan tier, Plan 100.

+Physician services include three office visits per certificate year, with a payment of fifty dollars per visit.

+Hospital benefits provide one hundred dollars per day for hospital confinement and two hundred dollars for intensive care unit, or ICU, stays.

+---- Plan Tier 1 (Two of Two) ----

+Continuing with Plan 100.

+Virtual visit coverage is not specified in this tier.

+Prescription coverage details are also not specified.

+Wellness tools and additional benefits are not outlined in this tier.

+---- Plan Tier 2 (One of Two) ----

+Now, let's look at our second plan tier, Plan 200.

+Enhanced physician services include three office visits per certificate year, with a payment of fifty dollars per visit.

+Increased hospital benefits offer two hundred dollars per day for hospital confinement and two hundred dollars for ICU stays.

+Expanded virtual coverage is not specified in this tier.

+---- Plan Tier 2 (Two of Two) ----

+Continuing with Plan 200.

+Enhanced prescription coverage details are not specified.

+Additional wellness tools are not outlined in this tier.

+Premium benefits include surgery benefits for three days per certificate year and twenty-five percent anesthesia coverage.

+---- Comparing Plan Tiers ----

+Let's compare the different tiers available.

+Hospital benefits vary across tiers, with Plan 100 offering one hundred dollars per day and Plan 1000 offering one thousand dollars per day for hospital confinement.

+Physician visit coverage ranges from three to five visits per certificate year, depending on the tier.

+Emergency services are covered through ICU benefits, with payments increasing across tiers.

+Additional benefits, such as surgery and anesthesia coverage, are available in higher tiers.

+---- Definitions and Limitations ----

+Let's review important definitions and limitations.

+Key exclusions include pre-existing conditions, elective treatments, and experimental treatments.

+Coverage limitations involve a twelve-twelve pre-existing condition clause and specific waiting periods for certain benefits.

+Service restrictions apply to injuries from extreme sports and other specified activities.

+---- Key Takeaways and Reminders ----

+Here are the key points to remember.

 The plan offers flexibility with multiple tiers to suit different needs.

-There is a balance between cost and coverage, providing affordable options with valuable benefits.
+It provides a balance of cost-effective coverage with essential benefits.

-For next steps, contact support for enrollment and further assistance.
+For next steps, contact support for enrollment assistance and further information.

 ---- Closing ----

-Thank you for taking the time to learn about the Everest Reinsurance Company Group Fixed Indemnity Insurance.
-Remember, your health is your wealth.
+Thank you for your time today.
+We hope this information helps you make informed decisions about your health coverage.
 Continue to be great!